Skip to content

 If Live Activities leverage push message functionality, do push notifications need to be enabled to receive Live Activities?

 While Live Activities rely on push notifications for updates, they are controlled by different user settings.
-A user can opt into Live Activities but out of push notifications, and vice versa.
+A user can opt into Live Activities but out of push notifications, and the other way around.

 Do Live Activities require push primers?